 A university, like any community, must have regulations and/or standards by which its members abide and procedures by which its components function.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
-This Student Handbook, TTUHSC Operating Policies and Procedures, and the individual School's catalogs are intended to serve these purposes in the interest of all components of the TTUHSC.
+This Student Handbook, TTUHSC Operating Policies and Procedures, and the individual School's catalogs/handbooks are intended to serve these purposes in the interest of all components of the TTUHSC.

 The TTUHSC has a responsibility to maintain order within the university community and to discipline those who violate its standards, rules, and/or policies.
 Enrollment requires students to share this responsibility.
-Students agree to abide by the standards, rules and policies set forth in this Student Handbook, the TTUHSC Operating Policies and Procedures, the individual Schools' catalogs, and any other official University publications.
+Students agree to abide by the standards, rules and policies set forth in this Student Handbook, the TTUHSC Operating Policies and Procedures, the individual Schools' catalogs/handbooks, and any other official University publications.
 Registered student organizations must also follow these standards, rules and policies.

 The Texas Tech University Health Sciences Center reserves the right to change, modify, amend, or rescind, in whole or in part, the Student Handbook at any time without prior notice.
 The most recent Handbook supersedes all previous editions.
 See updates at www.ttuhsc.edu/student-affairs.
-The provisions of the Handbook do not constitute a contract, express or implied, between any student or faculty member and Texas Tech University System, TTUHSC, or the TTUHSC School of Medicine, School of Health Professions, School of Pharmacy, School of Nursing, or the Graduate School of Biomedical Sciences.
+The provisions of the Handbook do not constitute a contract, express or implied, between any student or faculty member and Texas Tech University System, TTUHSC, or the TTUHSC School of Medicine, School of Health Professions, Jerry H. Hodge School of Pharmacy, School of Nursing, Julia Jones Matthews School of Population and Public, or the Graduate School of Biomedical Sciences.

-B. TOBACCO-FREE ENVIRONMENT
+B. Tobacco-free environment

-As a health care institution, TTUHSC is committed to the establishment and enforcement of a tobacco-free environment.
+As a health care institution, TTUHSC is committed to the establishment and enforcement of a tobac-co-free environment.
 TTUHSC OP 10.19, Tobacco-Free Environment Policy, includes regulation and assessment.